-For me, I an always intrigued by a real and thoughful discussion.
+For me, I always intrigued by a real and thoughful discussion.
 If someone raise a question about what happiness is, surely I will not answering like Mr-Knows-All.
-I will sit and listen to his or her version first and present mine.
+I will sit and listen to his or her version first and present mine later.
 How in the hell I know if I never had tasted it?

 Perhaps, happiness is just a statement, built in mind games.
+It is not a product.
 You know it by heart, but it is nowhere to reach.

 In my thousands of days of existence, I do not see Happiness is coming.
 What I do see, there is, more and more headache growing and brewing one after another and there is no way of escaping.
 Exactly like Buddha once said, life is ongoing suffering and constant struggling.